huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 Now you can finally start coding :).
-The generated code in `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` will either have the same architecture as BERT if it\'s an encoder-only model or BART if it\'s an encoder-decoder model.
-At this point, you should remind yourself what you\'ve learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*\".
+The generated code in `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` will either have the same architecture as BERT if it's an encoder-only model or BART if it's an encoder-decoder model.
+At this point, you should remind yourself what you've learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*\".
 Implement those changes which often means to change the *self-attention* layer, the order of the normalization layer, etc...